-The Company issued a Life of Mine plan for its Eagle Gold project on December 4, 2019.
-There can be no assurance that the estimates in the Company's Life of Mine plan will be consistent with future economic factors or actual results and performance.
+There can be no assurance that the estimates in the Company's LOM plan contained in the Technical Report will be consistent with future economic factors or actual results and performance.
 A decline in any future net cash flow may also require the Company to record an impairment charge against the carrying value of its net assets.